-The reason why the dictionary definition provides the clearest understanding of it is because collusion is not a legal term, according to one constitutional law scholar.
+The reason why the dictionary definition provides the clearest understanding is because collusion is not a legal term, according to a constitutional law scholar.

 Michael Gerhardt, a constitutional law professor at the University of North Carolina, told ABC News that the vague nature of the term makes it confusing, which can be used to a political advantage.